 ISO/IEC 9899:2011/Cor.
 1:2012 — Information Technology — Programming languages — Programming languages — C

-3. Terms and definitions, symbols and conventions

-3.1 Terms and definitions
+3. Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in TR 24772–1, in 9899:2011 and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in ISO/IEC 24772–1:2024, in ISO/IEC 9899:2023 and the following apply.
 Other terms are defined where they appear in italic type.

 The following terms are in alphabetical order, with general topics referencing the relevant specific terms.